skip982/nalu935/nalu935/DissTrackLyrics.md

 I used to see these niggas on my twitter feed man,

-crystal sec well known to start shit
+crystal sec well known to start shit,
-Pistol on me nigga, ain't no picking on me
+Pistol on me nigga, ain't no picking on me.
-A thug holiday is where your body lay
+A thug holiday is where your body lay,
 I once heard Barack Obama whisper asalaam alaikum, Late came to the realization that your “exploits” were fake, damn..

-you nearly broke my heart
+you nearly broke my heart,
-I really thought you niggas really owned them exploits I used to be friends with you niggas
+I really thought you niggas really owned them exploits, I used to be friends with you niggas,
-Hard to point a finger when you live a life of sin
-I'm gonna bring my niggas with me if I lose or win Bought a fleet of devices,
+Hard to point a finger when you live a life of sin, I'm gonna bring my niggas with me if I lose or win, Bought a fleet of devices,
 This little thing of ours,
-Such a head rush until the day the feds rush you That's when you niggas wish you put your bread up
-Fast money comin' slow, you better think quick
+Such a head rush until the day the feds rush you That's when you niggas wish you put your bread up, Fast money comin' slow, you better think quick
-Rap game, so much fuck shit done
+Rap game, so much fuck shit done,
 That's why this .45 in my boxers
 Shots fired, home invasion
 Red beam detonators, whos the bomb now?
-Look you in your eyes nigga, before I say good night pray that those exploits get to see the day of light Damn, ItzGeb & pythonsn0w, I use to be friends with you niggas, 2klasic you use to be my right hand man, this stupid beef over a program,
+Look you in your eyes nigga before I say good night, pray that those exploits get to see the day of light.
-Hate that it came to this..
+Damn, ItzGeb & pythonsn0w, I use to be friends with you niggas, Hate that it came to this.. damn..
-damn..

-Shootin' dope, using coke, selling bricks acting like you the real Folks Sacrificin' half your life for your new little gay cult (crystal sec) I pray you find the kindness in your heart
+Shootin' dope, using coke, selling bricks acting like you the real Folks, Sacrificin' half your life for your new little gay cult (crystal sec), I pray you find the kindness in your heart,
-I watched this whole debacle so I'm part to blame
+I watched this whole debacle so I'm part to blame.
 Last request, can all bugs please get disclosed?

 Can't believe this shit homie,